In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

 The chest clip includes a visual guide for placement, which we think is a nice reminder since social media pictures indicate most parents don't know where the clip goes.
 The release button is small, and you might need to use the tip of your thumb or finger to engage it.
-It was easy to push down, and the sides of the clip spread apart easily.
+It was easy to push down, and the sides of the clip moved apart easily.

 Harness Tightening/Loosening